Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Discussion

 Our findings suggest several key considerations for the future development and deployment of ABMIL models in clinical settings: (1) Model developers should incorporate robustness to tissue heterogeneity and small tumor regions as explicit design goals, potentially through targeted data augmentation using HIPPO-based counterfactuals; (2) Regulatory approval processes for AI tools in pathology may consider including comprehensive evaluations of model behavior across diverse tissue contexts, going beyond aggregate performance metrics; (3) The implementation of AI tools in clinical practice should be accompanied by clear explanations of model strengths and limitations, with HIPPO-like analyses providing quantitative assessments of model reliability for specific tissue types or patient subgroups; (4) Post-deployment monitoring of AI models should include ongoing analysis of model behavior in real-world settings, with HIPPO offering a means to detect potential shifts in model performance or the emergence of unexpected biases.

 While our study demonstrates the potential of HIPPO, several limitations must be acknowledged.
 First, the counterfactual scenarios generated by HIPPO, while informative, may not always reflect biologically plausible tissue alterations.
 Future work should focus on refining these interventions to more closely mimic realistic tissue changes.
+Second, HIPPO operates at the resolution of patches, which limits its ability to capture finer-grained tissue-level details. \rebuttal{Third, although we demonstrate HIPPO's applicability beyond ABMIL using a permutation-invariant ViT model, HIPPO currently depends on architectures that operate on patch-level embeddings and do not use spatial information.
+Extending HIPPO to end-to-end or non-MIL models, including foundation models with spatial reasoning or slide-level supervision, remains an important direction for future research. }

-Second, our analysis was limited to a specific set of foundation models and datasets.
-Broader evaluation across diverse pathology tasks and model architectures is needed to fully characterize the generalizability of our findings.
-In addition the interpretations offered by HIPPO are inherently bound by the underlying model's capabilities and potential shortcomings in representing complex biological systems.
+\rebuttal{Additionally, our analysis was limited to a specific set of foundation models and datasets.
+Broader evaluation across diverse pathology tasks and model architectures is needed to fully characterize HIPPO’s capability in real-world settings as well as the generalizability of our findings.
+Importantly, HIPPO’s interpretive power is ultimately constrained by the representational capacity of the underlying AI model.
+Because HIPPO generates counterfactual predictions using the model’s learned associations, any limitations in the model’s ability to capture complex biological relationships will naturally be reflected in its explanations.
+As a result, HIPPO is best viewed as a rigorous framework for understanding model behavior and generating testable hypotheses, rather than a standalone tool for definitive biomarker discovery in settings where the underlying model's predictive power is not yet robustly established.}

-Looking ahead, several avenues for future research emerge from this work.
-The integration of HIPPO with multi-modal data, including genomic and clinical information, could provide even richer insights into model behavior and biological relevance.
-Additionally, exploring the use of HIPPO in guiding model refinement, such as targeted fine-tuning based on identified weaknesses, represents a promising direction for improving model robustness and clinical applicability.
+Looking ahead, this work opens several promising directions for future research.
+Integrating HIPPO with multimodal data, such as genomic and clinical information, could deepen its capacity to reveal insights into both model behavior and biological relevance.
+While HIPPO identifies important patches de novo, interpreting these patches often requires the expertise of trained pathologists to discern the shared features driving model predictions.
+Alternatively, observational statistics derived from the patches, such as nuclear pleomorphism from nuclear segmentation or tissue type classifications, could help identify key features within HIPPO-identified patches.
+Incorporating matched spatial transcriptomics data offers another compelling avenue \autocite{jaume2024hest}, potentially enabling biomarker discovery by linking sub-visual molecular features with morphological characteristics.
+Such integrations could help overcome the patch-level resolution limit of HIPPO, offering more granular insights into the interplay between molecular features and patient prognosis.